Near Ashland in Hanover County, Virginia — The American South (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Virginia Department of Historic Resources (DHR) series list.
 A significant historical date for this entry is May 26, 1864.

 Location.
 37° 48.202′ N, 77° 28.353′ W. Marker is near Ashland, Virginia, in Hanover County.
-Marker is on North Washington Highway (U.S. 1) 0.2 miles north of Cross Corner Road, on the right when traveling north.
+It is on North Washington Highway (U.S. 1) 0.2 miles north of Cross Corner Road, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Ashland VA 23005, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Stuart's Ride Around McClellan (approx. 1.3 miles away); School Transportation (approx. 2½ miles away); Rev. Alexander G. Brown D.D. (approx. 2.7 miles away); Lee’s Movements (approx. 2.8 miles away); ACE Roller Coaster Landmark (approx. 2.8 miles away); The Carrousel (approx. 2.8 miles away); Blackwell House (approx. 2.8 miles away); The Blue Ridge Tollway (approx. 2.8 miles away).
-Touch for a list and map of all markers in Ashland.
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: Stuart's Ride Around McClellan (approx. 1.3 miles away); Welcome to Berkleytown Heritage Park (approx. 2.3 miles away); Education: Advocating for Knowledge and Equal Opportunities (approx. 2.3 miles away); Faith, Fellowship, and Community: The Role of Churches in Berkleytown (approx. 2.3 miles away); The Ties That Bind: Family and Community Life in Berkleytown (approx. 2.3 miles away); The Remarkable Legacy of Black-Owned Businesses in Berkleytown

 More about this marker.
-This marker replaced a marker from the late 1920s with the same number but titled “Ellett’s Bridge” that was reported missing in Margaret Peter’s 1985 Guidebook to Virginia’s Historical Markers.
-The inscription read “The wagon trains of Lee’s army crossed the South Anna here on May 27, 1864.
-On the railroad bridge just to the east Longstreet’s (Anderson’s) and Hill’s corps crossed the river on the same day on the way to Cold Harbor.”
+This marker replaced a marker from the late 1920s with the same number but titled “Elletts Bridge” that was reported missing in Margaret Peters 1985 Guidebook to Virginias Historical Markers.
+The inscription read “The wagon trains of Lees army crossed the South Anna here on May 27, 1864.
+On the railroad bridge just to the east Longstreets (Andersons) and Hills corps crossed the river on the same day on the way to Cold Harbor.”

 Regarding Confederate March From the North Anna River.

-Marching orders from Gen Lee’s HQ
+Marching orders from Gen Lees HQ

 Headquarters Army of Northern Virginia, May 27, 1864.